cuvva/terms/terms.md

 We receive the whole of your payment on a risk transfer basis, as the agent of the insurer.
 This means that when you pay for your policy, your payment is deemed to have already been received by the insurer.
 Depending on the product, your payment may be held in a non-statutory trust bank account.
 These measures help us keep your payments safe.

 We're usually paid either by receiving a percentage of the insurance premium in commission from the insurer or service provider, or by receiving an admin fee from you for arranging the insurance, or both.
-We may earn interest on the money in our bank accounts, and additional amounts from Insurers to reflect the performance of the products.
+We may earn interest on the money in our bank accounts, and additional amounts from insurers to reflect the performance of the products.

 ## 8. Correspondence